Updated: 15 July 2022

 Possibility to start your study at Otago from overseas

 Normally, international PhD students are expected to be in New Zealand to start their study.
-If in New Zealand, or if undertaking fieldwork overseas, international PhD students are eligible for domestic fee status (normally you can be away for up to 12 months).
+If in New Zealand, or offshore on approved research leave (e.g. for fieldwork), international PhD students are eligible for domestic fee status (normally you can be away for up to 12 months).

-If you and your supervisor do agree to remote study initially, you need to ask your supervisor to contact the Graduate Research School (firstname.lastname@example.org) and they can advise the process to request formal approval.
+If you and your primary supervisor do agree to remote study initially, you will both need to be familiar with these criteria:

 Existing students wanting to return home due to COVID‑19 disruption